mklarqvist/tomahawk/docs/r-tutorial.md

     will automatically add this if missing.
 In the example above `"1kgp3_chr20"` will be converted to `"1kgp3_chr20.two"` automatically.
 This is true for most Tomahawk commands when using the CLI but *not* when using `rtomahawk`.

+!!!
+Warning "Unsafe method"

+    In the current release of `rtomahawk`, this subroutine does *not* check for user-interruption (for example `Ctrl+C` or `Ctrl+Z`) commands.
+This means that you need to wait until the underlying process has finished or you have to terminate the host `R` session, in turn killing the spawned process.
+This will be fixed in upcoming releases.

 By default, `rtomahawk` will print verbose output to the console during the importing
 procedure: